doublehan07/doublehan07.github.io/_pages/about.md

 I obtained my bachelor degree from Tsinghua University, with a solid background in **Electronic Engineering** and **Mechanical Engineering**.

-I led Team Tinker (in the RoboCup @Home Open Platfrom competition).
+I led Team Tinker (in the RoboCup @Home Open Platform competition).